3.48. kink/io/FILE¶

 See kink/io/SCANNER for scanner type.

-open_to_write opens the file specified by Path, and returns the output.
+`open_to_write` opens the file specified by `Path`, then returns an output.

 Preconditions: